napakalas/NLIMED/README.md

 * -tf tfMode, --tfMode (optional) is the term frequency calculation mode, 1 = all features with dependency term, 2 = all features without dependency term, 3 = highest feature with dependency term.
 Devault value is 3.

 ### Running example
-* running with minimum setup for repository = Physiome Model Repository, parser = NLTK, query = "flux of sodium", and other default arguments values:
+* running with minimum setup for repository = Physiome Model Repository, parser = Benepar, query = "flux of sodium", and other default arguments values:
   ```
   NLIMED -r pmr -p Benepar -q "flux of sodium"
   ```